How Many Cities Are In Texas: Complete Guide

 Final Thoughts

 Texas is home to more than 1,200 incorporated cities, a testament to its founding principles and the spirit of its communities.
-That said, while the number may seem staggering, it tells a story of local pride, personal responsibility, and the belief that every person deserves a say in how they’re governed.
+While the number may seem staggering, it tells a story of local pride, personal responsibility, and the belief that every person deserves a say in how they’re governed.
 So next time you pass through a tiny Texas town, remember—it might just be one of the most numerous—and most important—cities in the state.